International Paper

 52. Commitment to zero conversion of natural ecosystems?

-The company commits to eliminating the conversion of natural ecosystems.
-However, it does not have a commitment to zero conversion of natural ecosystems.
+The company commits to eliminate the conversion of natural ecosystems.
+However, it does not explicitly commit to zero conversion of natural ecosystems.

 -